-Check again the created main and swap size for memory.
-The swap file is created successfully.
+Check the memory’s main and swap sizes again.
+The swap file was created successfully.

 Install FFmpeg Video Encoder on VPS

-Type “exit” to logout from the root user.
+Type “exit” to log out as the root user.
 For live streaming using Linux, you have to install the FFmpeg video encoder.
-FFmpeg uses for manipulations with audio and video as a command-line tool.
+FFmpeg manipulates audio and video using command-line tools.
 Then we don’t want OBS Studio to broadcast.

 Follow these commands one by one to install FFmpeg.
 First, use this to install the repository.